Paktosan/peering-manager/docs/templating/tutorial/policies.md

 An idea would be to use _tags_ to mark which policies can be applied on which router platform.

 Alternatively the JSON _Config Context_ of the policy can be used to encode different policies for different platforms:

+!!!question Templates welcome
+    No template exists by now to render policies proposed here.
+Suggestion on encoding are very much welcome.

 ```JSON
 {
   "iosxr": {